 Some Lutherans in America have taken up the trappings of the dominant Protestant culture in America, or worse, the entertainment industry.
 We have resisted–not because we are just conservative and reject change for the sake of doing things the way they “have always been done.”
 But rather, we are fully committed to the Holy Scriptures, the Book of Concord, the study of the historic liturgy, and therefore receive our Lutheran heritage, including ceremonies, as grateful recipients.

 Liturgical worship, in one form or another, has a four-thousand-year-old history dating back to the tabernacle worship of God’s people in Exodus and was continued on in the apostolic church.
 This form of worship shouldn’t be cast off lightly.
 It is something we cherish, for it keeps the Gospel of Jesus Christ ever before our eyes.

-Here at Resurrection we practice closed communion.
+Here at Resurrection we practice closed communion (please click here for further explanation of this practice).
 If you are not a member of Resurrection we ask that you please speak with Pastor Buvinghausen before the communion service.
 If you have any questions about our teachings or would be interested in classes to learn more about them, please speak with Pastor Buvinghausen.

 Children in Worship

 At Resurrection Lutheran Church, we want your kids in the Service and not out!
 We are very happy that you are here today!
 We want you to feel at home.

 First, please relax.
 Enjoy your time here.
 Jesus knows that children tend to wiggle and squawk a bit, so please don’t feel embarrassed by it.
 Your children are welcome at Resurrection.

 To make it a bit easier on your family, please dare to sit toward the front where your children can easily see what’s happening at the front of the church, note the colors, smell the candles, watch the pastor, wonder about the stained-glass windows above the altar, and embrace the action at the altar.
 What Jesus does here promises to engage them.